Bruce Keogh: Honours

+He holds a Lifetime Achievement Award from Heart Research UK and the Society for Cardiothoracic Surgery in Great Britain & Ireland (2026).

-In 2013, 2014 and 2015 he was ranked by the Health Service Journal as the most influential clinician, in the English NHS.
+In 2013, 2014 and 2015, he was ranked by the Health Service Journal as the most influential clinician, in the English NHS.
 He is consistently ranked as one of the most powerful people in the NHS and in 2014 he was included in the Sunday Times and Debretts list of Britain's 500 most influential people.
 As of 2015, Keogh was paid a salary of between £190,000 and £194,999 by NHS England, making him one of the 328 most highly paid people in the British public sector at that time.

 Personal life

 Keogh and wife, Ann Keogh, have been married since they met in medical school.
 The couple has four sons.